There are just three types of customer service.

 - Chatbots: You can configure chatbots to answer many common user queries and also fetch and offer results from support content to the users.

 Implementation-wise, adding FAQs is the easiest.
 You just need to add a plain list of questions with answers, and you’re done.
-Here are a few best practices to keep in mind, though.
 If you’re looking for a “proper” solution, check out our Heroic WordPress FAQs Plugin.
 It’s a top-selling WordPress FAQs plugin that comes with five beautiful styles for presenting FAQs:

 Knowledge bases too can be implemented easily.
 You can start by adding a new category to your website called “Knowledge Base,” and write posts under it.